โฐ Minimum Connection Times

 ๐ข Terminal Information

 Centerville Municipal Airport (GHM) is a public-use general aviation facility located in Hickman County, Tennessee, approximately two miles north of the town of Centerville.
 Positioned in the scenic interior of Middle Tennessee, the airport serves as an important gateway for executive travel, regional flying clubs, and local industries.
-The facility features a single asphalt runway and is managed by the City of Centerville, providing essential aviation infrastructure for a community known for its natural beauty and its proximity to the Duck River.
+The facility maintains a single asphalt runway and is managed by the City of Centerville, providing essential aviation infrastructure for a community known for its natural beauty and its proximity to the Duck River.

 The terminal facilities at Centerville Municipal offer a functional and welcoming environment tailored to the needs of the general aviation community.
 The airport provides essential amenities including a comfortable pilot lounge, a small conference room for business travelers, and clean restrooms.
 Visitors can also benefit from public access Wi-Fi and television services.
 The facility has recently undergone improvements to its storage and terminal infrastructure, reflecting the city's commitment to maintaining a professional and accessible aviation hub for Hickman County.